This is important.

 I’m a Real Fake Doctor

-September 3, 2009 by thehillbillyhealer
+September 3, 2009

 So today was the first day in the hopital.
 We went to see a patient and learned about how to interview her.
 We were taught the appropriate questions to ask, and how to remain empathetic as we try to dig for the information that we need to diagnose the problem.